sofiabroome/sofiabroome.github.io/_pages/about.md

 #### Reviewing

-I was a reviewer for ECCV2020 and CVPR2021.
-Currently reviewing for ICCV2021.
+I was a reviewer for ECCV2020, CVPR2021 and ICCV2021.
 Assistant reviewer for RSS2020.
+I will review for ICLR2022.